pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 _Note: If you want to try this out you can follow the setup instructions in the appendix A00._

-Assume we already have RCE, we add a file `phpinfo.php` that will contain our web shell.
+Assuming we already have RCE, we add a file `phpinfo.php` that will contain our web shell.

 ```
 vi /var/www/html/phpinfo.php